TL;DR

 Your compliance obligations don’t end at implementing controls or passing audit checks – it is a continuous activity rather than a concentrated one.

-Continuous monitoring is a critical process to identify new gaps, meet changing regulatory requirements, and address new threat challenges.
+Continuous monitoring is a critical process for identifying new gaps, meeting changing regulatory requirements, and addressing new threat challenges.
 It helps you evaluate the effectiveness of your controls.
-When you address gaps as soon as they surface, it helps you avoid potential scenarios of non-compliance, and deter legal penalties.
+Addressing gaps as soon as they surface helps you avoid potential scenarios of non-compliance and deter legal penalties.

 Get real-time view of compliance controls with Sprinto